ChamiLamelas/Music_Tab_Project/README.md

 * Lines that are made up entirely of whitespace do not count as "extra" text.
 * There cannot be extra text at the end of lines that are meant to be interpreted as string or timing lines.

-### Creating a Legend
+### Creating a Playing Legend

-It is not uncommon for tabs to provide specifications within the string lines of how to play notes using a legend.
-I have provided an example to explain why this relates to the tab-reading program.
+It is common for tabs to provide specifications within the string lines of how to play notes (to bend, hammer-on, pull-off, etc.) using a legend.
+In the tab-reading program, string lines need to have a specific definition in order to be identified by the program as explained in the section above [Preparing an Input Tab File](###preparing-an-input-tab-file).
+The legend configuration option as explained in the example below can be used to allow other characters to occur in string lines besides the ones listed explicitly in rule no. 1 in *Preparing an Input Tab File*.

 **Example:** Suppose I have a tab with the following legend.